MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-integrate-with-power-bi.md

 ## Step 1: Configure Kerberos Constrained Delegation (KCD)

 For on-premises applications that use Windows authentication, you can achieve single sign-on (SSO) with the Kerberos authentication protocol and a feature called Kerberos constrained delegation (KCD).
-When configured, KCD allows the application proxy connector to obtain a Windows token for a user, even if the user hasn’t signed into Windows directly.
+The application proxy connector uses KCD to obtain a Windows token for a user, even if the user isn't signed into Windows directly.
 To learn more about KCD, see [Kerberos Constrained Delegation Overview](/previous-versions/windows/it-pro/windows-server-2012-R2-and-2012/jj553400(v=ws.11)) and [Kerberos Constrained Delegation for single sign-on to your apps with application proxy](how-to-configure-sso-with-kcd.md).

 There isn’t much to configure on the Reporting Services side.
-Just be sure to have a valid Service Principal Name (SPN) to enable the proper Kerberos authentication to occur.
-Also make sure the Reporting Services server is enabled for Negotiate authentication.
+A valid Service Principal Name (SPN) is required for proper Kerberos authentication to occur.
+Enable the Reporting Services server for `Negotiate` authentication.

-To set up KCD for Reporting services, continue with the following steps.

 ### Configure the Service Principal Name (SPN)

 The SPN is a unique identifier for a service that uses Kerberos authentication.
-You'll need to make sure you have a proper HTTP SPN present for your report server.
+A proper HTTP SPN is required for the report server.
 For information on how to configure the proper Service Principal Name (SPN) for your report server, see [Register a Service Principal Name (SPN) for a Report Server](/sql/reporting-services/report-server/register-a-service-principal-name-spn-for-a-report-server).
-You can verify that the SPN was added by running the Setspn command with the -L option.
-To learn more about this command, see [Setspn](https://social.technet.microsoft.com/wiki/contents/articles/717.service-principal-names-spn-setspn-syntax.aspx).
+Verify the SPN was added by running the `Setspn` command with the `-L` option.
+To learn more about the command, see [Setspn](https://social.technet.microsoft.com/wiki/contents/articles/717.service-principal-names-spn-setspn-syntax.aspx).

 ### Enable Negotiate authentication